joshjennings98/joshjennings98.github.io/md-site/_data/index.md

 ## Projects

-See some of my projects on my [project page](./projects.html).
+See a collection of some of my projects on my [project page](./projects.html).

-Alternatively, the source code for most of the projects are available on my [GitHub page](https://github.com/joshjennings98).
+As well as this, the source code for most of my projects are available on my [GitHub page](https://github.com/joshjennings98).

 ## Professional Experience